1-15. Falmouth, Malta, and environs

 Present plan is to leave for Lymington on Wednesday or Thursday – earlier if we can.
 The Beaulieu regatta is looking a bit tight but still possible.

-We have arranged a rendezvous either here or in the Channel with a friend who is taking a RYA training boat out to Waterford to watch the start of the Tall Ships race.
+We have arranged a rendezvous either here or in the Channel with a friend who is taking a RYARoyal Yachting Association.
+A British organisation which represents the interests of those who go boating for pleasure as well as designing and monitoring training schemes; its membership is open to all boat users. training boat out to Waterford to watch the start of the Tall Ships race.
+Should be fun.

 Still some minor fixes left but mostly under control.
 Will send more photos when I manage to get all the bits together in the same place.